Mata Amritanandamay Net Worth: Rs 2500 Crores (approx.)

 She clocks a Rs 55 Crores of Annual turnover with only his schools and colleges in Kerala.

-Amritanandamayi (Sudhamani Idamannel) Trust is reported to have net assets worth around Rs 2500 Crores INR or $300 Millions. she is an Indian Spiritual leader and guru.
+Amritanandamayi (Sudhamani Idamannel) Trust is reported to have net assets worth around Rs Rs 2500 Crores or $300 Millions.
+She is an Indian Spiritual leader and guru.
 Born in a fishermen’s house somewhere around 1953 to Sugunanandan and Damayanti, she was the third child of her house.
 She has a total of six brothers and sisters.

 This Kerala-based guru is renowned for embracing people’s life spontaneously by just hugging them from there she got the name called ‘The Hugging Saint.
 To date, she has hugged about 35 million people around the globe.